 Glucose medium: This medium was prepared by increasing D-glucose concentration to 20 mmol/l.
-To physiological osmolarity, concentration was reduced to 109.5 mmol/l.
+To maintain physiological osmolarity, the NaCl concentration was reduced to 109.5 mmol/l.
 Other components were the same as in the basal medium.

-Hypotonic medium: 30 % hypotonic medium (202 mOsm/kg H2O) was prepared by appropriate dilution of basal medium with deionized water.
+Hypotonic medium: 30 % hypotonic medium (202 mOsm/kg H_2O) was prepared by appropriate dilution of basal medium with deionized water.